 As Curious CEO, Thai does a lot of everything, like marketing, product, analytics, and, yes, even employee benefits.
 This just means he knows more about the small business health insurance market than he wants to know, but still not enough to understand it.
 At Homestead, Thai was co-founder and CTO, where his proudest achievement was assembling an incredible group of engineers.
 He also felt proud to host the annual Homestead talent show, even though he has no talent.
 After Homestead’s acquisition, Thai served as Director of Software Development at Intuit for several different groups.
 He holds both a MS and BS in computer science from Stanford University.

 Thai refuses to believe that a 5’3” Vietnamese man with no discernible basketball skills can’t make the NBA.
 You can keep up with Thai on his blog, “Ramblings of a Short Man,” or follow him on Twitter.

 John Tokash, CTO, co-founder

-At Curious, John guides our Agile development process and leads mobile development (that is, when he isn’t fixing the printer).
+At Curious, John guides our development process and leads mobile development (that is, when he isn’t fixing the printer).
 At Homestead, John built and led high octane teams against big hairy goals such as constructing a platform for web-aware desktop apps, and integrating with strategic partners.
 At Intuit, he led development of the SiteBuilder product line and several online marketing solutions.

 Gordon McNaughton, lead developer

-Gordon has been developing creative and leading-edge software for over ten years at companies like Homestead, Intuit, and Netflix.
+Gordon has been developing creative and leading-edge software for over 10 years at companies like Homestead, Intuit, and Netflix.
 His responsibilities at Curious include architecting complicated systems, documenting them poorly, and answering questions in a mysterious voice in order to appear wise.
 He is also responsible for DevOps, cloud infrastructure, and ensuring the high quality transcoding of kitten videos.
 When not reading other people’s code, Gordon likes to bike, play volleyball, and travel the world.